fmunch/transloader/README.md

-transloader
+Transloader
 ===========

-Packaging without dependencies for https://code.google.com/p/transloader/
+Packaging of the Java Transloader project without dependencies.

+Based on the work of Jeremy Wales : https://code.google.com/p/transloader/